ansible/awx/docs/tasks.md

 While the job runs on the isolated instance, the controller instance periodically copies job artifacts (_e.g._, `stdout` and job events) from the isolated instance.
 It processes these until the job finishes running on the isolated instance.

-To read more about isolated instances, refer to the [Isolated Instance Groups](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html#isolated-instance-groups) section of the Clustering page in the Ansible Tower Administration guide.
+To read more about Isolated Instances, refer to the [Isolated Instance Groups](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html#isolated-instance-groups) section of the Clustering page in the Ansible Tower Administration guide.

-## AWX/Tower Jobs
+## AWX Jobs

 ### Unified Jobs